Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Earth

 Each volume unit in the Earth acts as a source of up-scattered states and generates a local flux at a detector.
 Considering the Earth as composed of crust, mantle and core, and the scatterings dominated by silicon and iron densities as in Ref.~\cite{Eby:2019mgs}, we find the resulting flux of up-scattered excited states relative to the DM flux is given by \beq \Phi_{*}/\Phi_{\rm DM} \sim \frac{f_{\rm inel} \,\sigma_p}{5 \times10^{-34} \cm^2}, \eeq At splittings close to the kinematic threshold, the flux is further enhanced because the up-scattered states have lower average velocity than that of the DM.

 Because the cross sections are proportional to the reduced mass of the system, the electron down-scattering cross section is suppressed by a factor $\sim m_e^2/m_\chi^2 \sim 10^{-6}$.
-However, for lifetimes long compared to the time to traverse the Earth $R_E/v$, the decays can produce significant event rates in direct detection experiments.
-As previously discussed, a lifetime of $100 \sec$ requires a dipole suppressed $\Lambda_d \gtrsim 100 \tev$.
+However, for lifetimes long compared to the time to traverse the Earth $R_E/v_0$, decays can produce significant event rates in direct detection experiments.
+As previously discussed, a lifetime of $100 \sec$ allows the entire Earth to act as a source and requires a dipole suppressed $\Lambda_d \gtrsim 100 \tev$.